Why Are All Of ‘The Bachelor’ And ‘Bachelorete’ Alumni In Fiji?

 https://twitter.com/BOSSMIRROR/status/826563720792985607

 There have been some rumors that Bachelor couple Becca Tilley and Robert Graham have split since they haven’t posted on social networks very much lately.
 These two are both on this trip, though.
 If they are over, then this Bachelor couple must be on good terms.
-Everyone would love to hear how they are doing so maybe they will share some pictures from this big Bachelor event in Fiji.
+Everyone would love to hear how they are doing, so maybe they will share some pictures from this big Bachelor event in Fiji.

 When they confirmed they were dating, Becca gave a statement about it to Us Magazine.

 “I am dating Robert.
 It’s fun.
 We’ve been friends for a long time and it was just a natural progression, and he’s just amazing and been patient with me.… I need someone that’s patient and willing to deal with me, and he’s been that way.
 So it’s been fun, it’s been an easy transition.
-We have the same group of friends so it’s very natural when we hang out”
+We have the same group of friends so it’s very natural when we hang out.”

-When a lot of the cast of The Bachelor ends up in one place, people assume there is a wedding or a show being filmed.
+When a lot of the cast of The Bachelor ends up in one place, people assume there is a wedding or show being filmed.
 It just doesn’t sound like that is the case this time around, though.
-Robert has some pretty great fans to head there and help him support his business.
+Robert has some pretty great friends to head there and help him support his business.
 Hopefully, they will share exactly what all went down with them while they were on the trip.

 Are you surprised to hear why Bachelor Nation is in Fiji?
 Did you think that someone from The Bachelor was finally getting married?
-Sound off in the comments section below on your thoughts, and don’t miss The Bachelorette and Bachelor in Paradise both airing this summer on ABC.
+Sound off in the comments section below on your thoughts and don’t miss The Bachelorette and Bachelor in Paradise both airing this summer on ABC.
 Right now, Rachel is filming her season of The Bachelorette.

 [Featured Image By Ethan Miller/Getty Images for iHeartMedia]